Don't let a leaked API key

 Recommended

-Best for: teams who want zero setup
+Best for: teams who want the fastest setup

 We can't create keys.
 Ever.